flatads/FlatSDK-document/README.md

 }
 ```
 Layout element acquisition must be bound when success.
 Call "showAd" to display ads after layout development, or will get no response.

-Because video ads will play in Native, Ads lifecycle callback need be added in relevant Activity lifecycle, or the player may be in error.

 * Ad Events
 1. Ad load Listener